 State insurance commissioners oversee indexed annuities.
-Contact your state’s insurance commissioner if you have any queries regarding a specific annuity.
+Contact your state’s insurance commissioner with any queries regarding a specific annuity.
 You may also check whether the person sells an indexed annuity through the Financial Industry Regulatory Authority (FINRA).

-You must purchase a fixed index annuity through a licensed financial professional, typically an independent insurance agent.
+You must purchase fixed index annuities through a licensed financial professional, typically an independent insurance agent.

 What is the difference between a fixed index annuity and a variable annuity?

-A fixed index annuity is an insurance product that gives you the potential to earn interest based on the performance of a stock market index without the risk of losing your principal.
+Fixed index annuities are an insurance product that gives you the potential to earn interest based on the performance of a stock market index without the risk of losing your principal.
 A variable annuity is an insurance product that gives you the potential to earn interest based on the performance of a stock market index.
 Still, you also have the risk of losing your principal.

 What are indexed accounts?

 An indexed account is a type of account that is linked to an external index, such as the S&P 500.
 Indexed accounts are often used by investors who want to track the performance of a particular index.